mydumper/mydumper_docs/myloader_usage_autogenerated.rst

   It will receive the stream from STDIN and creates the file in the disk before start processing.
 Since v0.12.7-1, accepts NO_DELETE, NO_STREAM_AND_NO_DELETE and TRADITIONAL which is the default value and used if no parameter is given

+.. option:: --metadata-refresh-interval

+  Every this amount of tables the internal metadata will be refreshed.
+If the amount of tables you have in your metadata file is high, then you should increase this value.
+Default: 100

+.. option:: --ignore-errors

+  Not increment error count and Warning instead of Critical in case of any of the comman separated error number list

+.. option:: --set-gtid-purged

+  After import, it will execute the SET GLOBAL gtid_purged with the value found on source section of the metadata file

 Threads Options
 ---------------
 .. option:: --max-threads-per-table

-  Maximum number of threads per table to use, default 4

-.. option:: --max-threads-per-table-hard

-  Maximum hard number of threads per table to use, we are not going to use more than this amount of threads per table, default 4
+  Maximum number of threads per table to use, defaults to --threads

 .. option:: --max-threads-for-index-creation

   Maximum number of threads for index creation, default 4

+.. option:: --max-threads-for-post-actions

+  Maximum number of threads for post action like: constraints, procedure, views and triggers, default 1

 .. option:: --max-threads-for-schema-creation